johnw1ck-7678/Producer-Consumer-Problem-using-Multi-Threading-/README.md

 **#Applications**

 The Producer–Consumer pattern is commonly used in:
--Task scheduling systems.
+-Task scheduling systems.<br>
--Message queues and event-driven architectures.
+-Message queues and event-driven architectures.<br>
--Logging and streaming pipelines.
+-Logging and streaming pipelines.<br>
 -Backend request processing and job workers.